 For those unfamiliar, personalization is the process of tailoring a marketing message to a specific individual or group of people.
 Through personalization practices, a marketing team abandons generic communications in favor of messages that resonate deeply with a certain demographic.

-Whether the goal is to improve customer experience or generate more revenue, personalization can aid in a number of different vital businesses practices.
+Whether the goal is to improve customer experience or generate more revenue, marketing personalization can aid in a number of different vital business practices.
 Not convinced?
 Consider these statistics:

 - In a study of 650 multi-channel marketing campaigns, personalized campaigns consistently and overwhelmingly beat out static campaigns in generating a high response rate from recipients.

 - 78% of consumers said they were more likely to buy from a retailer that presented them with offers targeted to their interests, wants, and needs

 - 86% of respondents said they would be willing to pay 25% more for a better customer experience.

 - 72% of respondents reported that generic marketing messages turned them off from a company.

 As you can see, personalization can have a huge impact on an organization – and small businesses are no exception.
 Yet, while promising, this strategy won’t prove useful without one key ingredient: contact data.